Friends taking in the Chianti Classico vineyards, Tuscany

 Visiting Wineries: You Have to Book in Advance

 This surprises almost everyone: you cannot simply show up at a Tuscan winery and expect to taste.
-Most of estates require advance bookings sometimes weeks ahead in high season.
+Most of the estates require advance bookings sometimes weeks ahead in high season.
 This isn’t pretension.
-These are working farms, often family-run, with limited space and staff.
+These are working farms, often family run, with limited space and staff.
 A booking tells them you’re serious.
 What they give you in return is often extraordinary: a walk through the cellar with the winemaker, barrel samples, wines not yet released, the kind of access you can’t buy in a wine shop.

 Most visits offer: